haimengsong/ocr-server/README.md

 ## Requirement
 User can submit a job description \
-User can view the top 10 best online courses from multiple sources with highest score for each skill order by its frequency
+User can view the top 10 best online courses from multiple sources for each skill order by its frequency

 ## Design
 * web architecture